 While AI technology provides immense opportunity to help build trust through personalized advice and coaching, as well as confidential human-like conversations, these intelligent systems are still emerging and unfamiliar to the general public.
 In fact, in a 2017 survey by Hubspot, 63% of respondents were already using an AI tool, but didn’t realize it.

 Consider how your bank can be more transparent about the use of AI technology.
 Users are more likely to trust an organization when they are forthcoming about the purpose and limitations of the technology.
-While you want your bot to have ‘personality’ and natural language capabilities, you must also consider the balance between mimicking a human interaction, while still being apparent to the user that this is the work of conversational AI.
+While you want your banking chatbot to have ‘personality’ and natural language capabilities, you must also consider the balance between mimicking a human interaction, while still being apparent to the user that this is the work of conversational AI.

 3. Harness diversity and inclusivity